TRAVEL :

 - guru - Thursday, 07/29/04 15:32:04 EDT

-More Travel: One travel guide I read recommended that you keep your passport locked in the hotel safe and carry the photo-copy.
+More Travel: One travel guide I read recommended that you keep your passport locked in the hotel safe and carry the photocopy.
 Made sense but I suspect it depends on what kind of trouble you get into.
+Today, the new passport card may be a good ID to carry when you leave your booklet at the hotel.

-I carried mine in the front pocket of my Carharts.
+I carried my passport in the front pocket of my Carharts.
 Everything was fine until I took them off due to the heat and tossed them in the back of the car . . and THEN we rolled the car.
-I had to scramble BACK into the upside down vehical to retrieve the Carharts WITH my passport.
+I had to scramble BACK into the upside down vehicle to retrieve the Carharts WITH my passport.

 International Driver's Licence